MausGames/core-engine/tools/template/executable/data/shaders/engine/readme.txt

-    T     coreMin3                (in T, in T, in T)                     // trinary minimum T     coreMax3                (in T, in T, in T)                     // trinary maximum T     coreMed3                (in T, in T, in T)                     // trinary median bool  coreAnyInvocation       (in bool)                              // condition across group of shader invocations bool  coreAllInvocations      (in bool)
+    T     coreMin3                (in T, in T, in T)                     // trinary minimum T     coreMax3                (in T, in T, in T)                     // trinary maximum T     coreMed3                (in T, in T, in T)                     // trinary median T     corePow2                (in T)                                 // power of two T     corePow3                (in T)                                 // power of three bool  coreAnyInvocation       (in bool)                              // condition across group of shader invocations bool  coreAllInvocations      (in bool)
-    T     coreSaturate            (in T)                                 // clamp values between 0.0 and 1.0 T     coreLinearStep          (in T, in T, in T)                     // linear interpolation between 0.0 and 1.0 T     coreSign                (in T)                                 // extract the sign without returning 0.0 S     coreIsNan               (in T)                                 // test if the parameter is not a number T     coreIntMod              (in T, in S)                           // integer modulo operation
+    T     coreSaturate            (in T)                                 // clamp values between 0.0 and 1.0 T     coreLinearStep          (in T, in T, in T)                     // linear interpolation between 0.0 and 1.0 T     coreSmoothStep          (in T, in T, in T)                     // hermite interpolation between 0.0 and 1.0 T     coreSmoothBlend         (in T)                                 // hermite blending T     coreSmoothMix           (in T, in T, in T)                     // hermite mixing T     coreSign                (in T)                                 // extract the sign without returning 0.0 S     coreIsNan               (in T)                                 // test if the parameter is not a number T     coreIntMod              (in T, in S)                           // integer modulo operation